Year of Publication

 Conclusion: This study offers insight into possible gaps in managing T2DM in primary care, as well as areas that need further research.
 Providers should screen patients based on clinical practice guidelines to reduce the risk of developing complications associated with T2DM and prevention of other comorbidities.
 Additional research with larger, more diverse samples should be performed, as well as provider and patient focus groups to examine barriers in screening patients with T2DM in primary care.

-Cahoe, Laura, "An Evaluation of the Screening and Management of Patients with Type 2 Diabetes" (2016).
+Cahoe, Laura A., "An Evaluation of the Screening and Management of Patients with Type 2 Diabetes" (2016).
 DNP Projects.
 117.